Shantanu-Khedkar/silangint/README.md

 `$ git clone https://github.com/Shantanu-Khedkar/silangint.git`

-Once you have the source, you can `$ cd silangint` and install all its dependancies by running `$ npm install`.
+Once you have the source, you can `$ cd silangint/android` and install all its dependencies by running `$ npm install`.
-Temporarily move the .git folder out of the directory to skip including it in the APK.

-`$ mv .git ../`

 Finally, you can build the APK.

  `$ androidjs build`

-The APK will build and be stored in `dist/SpeakSign.apk`
+The APK will build and be stored in `android/dist/SpeakSign.apk`

 ### Install